Salzedas

 Salzedas is a civil parish in the municipality of Tarouca, Portugal.
 The population in 2011 was 767 and population density was 86 inhabitants per square kilometre, in an area of 8.92 km^{2}.

+Located on the right bank of the Varosa River, a tributary of the Douro, Salzedas has an agricultural economy.
+Its agricultural land is used mainly for vineyards, elderberry cultivation and olive groves.